Ravi Gaikwad: Public safety

 In 2018, Gaikwad organized the 'Horn Not Ok' campaign to increase road safety awareness.
 The drive was attended by Indian cricketers Hardik Pandya and Shikhar Dhawan.

 During the coronavirus lockdown, in May 2020, Gaikwad saw action against illegal transport of migrants with them issuing 250 memos to such vehicles.

 Shant Bharat Surakshit Bharat

 Ravi Gaikwad is the chairman of "Shant Bharat Surakshit Bharat" a philanthropic trust.
+To fulfill Ravi Gaikwad's Shant Bharat Surakshit Bharat, Road Safety 2024 Initiative is organized by DM Foundation in association with Brahma Kumaris.